MansiMore99/AWS_SecurityTraining/README.md

 ##### LAB 2️⃣: Advanced Roles & Groups Management Using IAM

-- In this lab, you will learn the recommended AWS security best practices.
-- Upon completion of this lab you will be able to:
+Upon completion of this lab you will be able to:
--Create IAM groups
+- Create IAM groups
--Create IAM users
+- Create IAM users
--Work with IAM policies
+- Work with IAM policies
--Work with IAM roles and instance profiles
+- Work with IAM roles and instance profiles

 ##### LAB 3️⃣:Monitoring AWS CloudTrail Events with Amazon CloudWatch